100 Use of Campus Property and Facilities Scheduling

 7. The property and/or facility requested has not been designated as available for use for the time/date;

 8. The anticipated size or attendance for the event will exceed building/fire codes, established safety standards, and/or the attendance or other limitations for the property and/or facilities requested;

 9. The activity conflicts with existing contractual obligations of MTSU;

-10. The activity presents a clear and present danger for physical harm, coercion, intimidation, or other invasion of lawful rights of MTSU’s officials, faculty members, or students, the damage, destruction, or seizure and subversion of MTSU’s buildings, other property, or for other campus disorder of a violent or destructive nature.
+10. The activity presents a clear and present danger for physical harm, coercion, intimidation, or other invasion of lawful rights of MTSU’s officials, faculty members, or students; the damage, destruction, or seizure and subversion of MTSU’s buildings or other property; or for other campus disorder of a violent or destructive nature.
 In determining the existence of a clear and present danger, the responsible office shall consider all relevant factors;

 11. A determination that the requested use would be contrary to local, state, or federal law, regulation, or the policies or regulations of MTSU.

 F. Appeal of Denial of Application.
 If an applicant is dissatisfied with the decision of the responsible office to deny his/her/its request for use of space, the applicant may appeal that decision to the President of the University or designee.

 1. The appeal shall be in writing and shall be submitted to the Office of the University Counsel within twenty-four (24) business hours after the issuance of the denial.
 If the written appeal is not received within twenty-four (24) business hours, the responsible office’s denial decision is final.